Supernova (2000 film): Plot

 It is ultimately discovered that the young man who called for rescue is actually Karl Larson, an old former lover of Kaela (it is implied that he was abusive).
 Karl came into contact with the nine-dimensional matter after recovering the artifact.
-It somehow enabled him to acquire super-strength and supernatural healing abilities, and made him younger (such that Kaela did not recognize him).
+It somehow enabled him to acquire superhuman strength and supernatural healing abilities, and made him younger (such that Kaela did not recognize him).
 Karl murders most of the crew except Kaela and strands Nick on the mining platform.
-Karl unsuccessfully attempts to romantically reconcile with Kaela.
+Karl fails to romantically reconcile with Kaela.
 Nick finds his way back to the medical ship through a rescue pod left on the mining platform, and a battle ensues between Nick and Karl.
 Karl is ultimately killed by Kaela using explosives placed near the alien artifact which Karl was obsessed with retrieving.
 The explosion ejects the artifact into space, hurtling it towards the blue giant.

 With moments left before the dimension jump activates, Kaela and Nick place themselves into the only remaining dimensional stabilization chamber (Karl had destroyed all but one), which is the only thing that enables human beings to survive the ship's dimensional jump drive.
-The pods are meant to hold only one person; however, two subjects might be genetically mixed during the dimensional jump.
-Before Nick and Kaela enter the only remaining pod, the computer warns them that the nine-dimensional matter is reacting with the gravity of the blue giant sun and will cause a nine-dimensional reaction that will spread in all directions, such that the reaction's resulting supernova will reach Earth within 51 years.
+The pods are meant to hold only one person; two subjects might be genetically mixed during the dimensional jump.
+Before Nick and Kaela enter the last pod, the computer warns them that the nine-dimensional matter is reacting with the gravity of the blue giant sun and will cause a nine-dimensional reaction that will spread in all directions, such that the reaction's resulting supernova will reach Earth within 51 years.
 The computer hypothesizes that the reaction will either destroy life on Earth or "enable humankind to achieve a new level of existence".
 Just before the blue giant supernovas, the ship engages in a dimensional jump which brings Nick and Kaela back to Earth.
 As a result of their being in the same pod, the two of them each have one eye of the other person's original eye color.
 The ship's computer also reveals that Kaela is pregnant, which may be the result of them being in the pod together during the jump, or the result of their copulation hours earlier.